CourseReps/ECEN452-SP18/Students/Benejack/Lab6/ReadMe.md

 around 3.5 GHz instead of 3GHz and our equiripple did not approach 0db, in the bandpass region.
 This could have been from a number of problems: our measuring and cutting, the distances separating stubs, the length of stubs and our soldering.
 I think the biggest problem is when we had to resolder several times, our tape started to peel off the substrate and change the output significantly.
-The HFSS shows the nice ideal behavior across the bandstop region.
+The HFSS shows the nice ideal behavior across the bandstop region as the signal is attenuated from 2.25-3.75 GHz and the signal passes through outside of the stopband.

 BSF S11 Phase: <br>
 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/Benejack/Lab6/BSF_S11_Phase.png)<br>